mtov/engsoftmoderna/en/chapter1.md

 the calculation 00 - 99 might return an unexpected result.
-To prevent this, companies created special task groups to convert all date variables and expressions in their systems to the DD-MM-YYYY format, an action that was therefor a prime example of preventive maintenance.
+To prevent this, companies created special task groups to convert all date variables and expressions in their systems to the DD-MM-YYYY format, an action that was therefore a prime example of preventive maintenance.
 ```{=latex}
 \end{esmbox}